Search This Blog

 1 tablespoon lime juice

-2 cups (about 8 ounces) coarsely grated monterey jack cheese
+2 cups (about 8 ounces) coarsely grated Monterey jack cheese

-12 small (7-inch) flour tortillas
+12 small (7-inch) flour tortillas (to make gluten-free, use corn or almond tortillas)

 1. Char peppers: Over a gas burner turned to high, hold the poblanos over the flame with tongs and char them until they are black and blistered all over.
 (Or you can use the broiler, turning often).
 Put the poblano chiles in a bowl and cover tightly with foil.
 Set aside to steam and let their skins loosen while you cook the cauliflower.